-The predominant soil classification found in the project area is 100% Imperial silty clay, wet (114).
+The predominant soil classifications found in the project area are 60% Imperial silty clay,wet (114) and 40% Imperial- Glenbar silty clay loams, wet, 0-2 percent slopes (115) which are described as:

 114: Very deep soil found on flood plains and basins and lakebeds.
 Color is pinkish gray and light brown silty clay to a depth of 60 inches or more.
 Permeability is slow; soil is slightly saline.
 (Soil Survey of Imperial County California, Imperial Valley Area, 1981).